tempranova/turtlerp/README.md

 Recently Done

+- // Adding a "notes" section
+- // Limiting description to 2000 characters
 - // Adding a text input for quickly searching through icons
 - // Adding icon to the frame
 - // Changing icon on website to Turtle icon, adding link to the Discord